stevenchadburrow/PeanutGB-RPi02W/README.md

 1) Re-image an 8GB+ SD Card with Raspberry Pi OS 64-bit.<br>
 2) Go through installation process.
 Create user named ``` username ``` with pass named ``` password ```.
 Be sure to connect to WiFi and install the updates.<br>
 3) Switch to TTY using Ctrl + Alt + F1, then ``` sudo raspi-config ```.<br>
-4) Select to boot to Console instead of Desktop, disable Splash, and set VNC resolution to 640x480.<br>
+4) Select to boot to Console instead of Desktop, disable Splash, and set VNC resolution to 640x480, then reboot.<br>
 5) ``` mkdir ~/PeanutGB ```, then put all files found here into that folder.
 6) ``` mkdir ~/PeanutGB/ROMS ```, then put whatever Gameboy and Gameboy Color ROMs into that folder.
 8) ``` sudo sh ~/PeanutGB/install.sh ```, then ``` sudo reboot ``` for changes to take effect.